One of Indiana's largest springs

-As of May 5, 1999, the IKC has acquired the Orangeville Rise.
-The second-largest spring in Indiana, the Rise provides a new headwaters for the Lost River system, and is a National Natural Landmark and a state-dedicated nature preserve.
-The property consists of a little over three acres of land within the town of Orangeville, Indiana (see more photos).
+The second-largest spring in Indiana, the Orangeville Rise is part of the Lost River system, one of our nation's largest subterranean streams.
+It was dedicated as a National Natural Landmark in 1972 and has been a state-dedicated nature preserve since 1975.
+The property consists of a little over three acres of land within the town of Orangeville, Indiana (see more photos) and may be visited at any time.
+The main pull off for viewing is on the northeast side of the preserve.

 The articles of dedication and Master Plan for the Orangeville Rise are outlined below.
 Questions or suggestions may also be directed to: